 Why we need to move to Personalized Learning?

 Schools were designed around the factory model which has been in place for over 100 years.
 US schools are based on this model AND focus on teaching to the test.
-Students are unchallenged and unengaged by traditional models so they are searching for any alternative that they know: online courses, home schools, and/or dropping out.
+Learners are unchallenged and unengaged by traditional models so they are searching for any alternative that they know: online courses, home schools, and/or dropping out.
 As a result, schools are closing, teachers are being laid off and communities are suffering.

 However, each person is unique and needs to be taught in a personalized fashion.
 After years of teaching “one size fits all,” and seeing it fail, learners are demanding to meet their personal needs.
-We cannot teach out-dated strategies to prepare students for the future.
+We cannot teach out-dated strategies to prepare learners for the future.
 Instead, we need to create a different mindset to teach to the individual, not collective.

 The learner needs guidance to break out of the dependent role and become owner of their learning.
 Personalizing learning will help your students increase their scores because they will own their learning.
 As a result, they will use higher-order thinking skills that they will need to be global citizens and marketable in today’s workplace.

 What does Personalized Learning look like?

 A personalized learning environment is more competency-based where students progress at their own pace instead of by grade levels.
 No more “mandated” seat time.
 The learner has their own learning path with multiple strategies to meet their different learning styles.
 This changes the teacher role and the whole learning environment.
 School doesn’t look like “traditional school” anymore.

 Learners are co-designers of the curriculum with the teachers.
 Teachers are co-learners with the learners.
 The teacher doesn’t have to be the hardest working person in the classroom; the learners need to be.
 They want to learn because they chose the topic and understand what they need to learn.
 They want to succeed so they try harder.
 They succeed because they designed their learning goals.